FurahaAswan/ClueMaster/README.md

 1. **Lobby Setup**
    - Players can create a game room or join existing ones.
-   - Each room has a set player limit, and the game starts when the room reaches capacity.
+   - Each room has custom settings to tweak the game to your liking.

 2. **Round Structure**
    - The game consists of multiple rounds.